0x5abe/RatataR/README.md

 # RatataR

-RatataR is a custom launcher for the PC version of Ratatouille.
-It currently supports overlay.exe for the USA version of Ratatouille.
+A launcher designed to enhance the experience of the **Ratatouille** video game for PC.

+> [!NOTE]
+> Some game versions may not be supported.
+If you're having problems, feel free to open up an issue.

-## List of features
+## Features
-- Custom resolution
+- Custom Resolution
-- Windowed mode
-- Borderless mode
+- Windowed/Borderless Mode
-- Developer console
+- Developer Tools
+- Graphical and Gameplay Improvements
-- Popup menu
+- Frame Limiter
-- Invert mouse on the Y-axis
-- Custom Field Of View
-- Remove framerate cap
-- No CD patch
+- No Disc Requirement
-- Auto save toggle
-- Disable bonking
-- Fog toggle
-- Visual improvements
-- Speedrun mode

 ### Planned features
-- Support for other versions of the game
-- Overall rewrite of the tool using minhook, for more extensive modding
+- Overall rewrite of the tool using MinHook for more extensive modding.
-- Fps counter and limiter

 ## Usage